Dancing on the Precipice

 It is believed that the Mossad, Israel’s intelligence agency, managed to access the supply chain Hezbollah was using to procure pagers and walkie-talkies and managed to sabotage thousands of the devices, turning them into weapons.

 In many ways, this leads back to the Iranian strategy regarding Israel.
-Across many years, Iran has built it’s ‘axis of resistance’, an alliance of states and non-state actors opposed to the presence of the United States and Israel in the Middle East.
+Across many years, Iran has built its ‘axis of resistance’, an alliance of states and non-state actors opposed to the presence of the United States and Israel in the Middle East.
 Unable and unwilling (if it can help it) to engage Israel directly, Iran’s proxies are instead attempting to encircle Israel.
 Hamas in Gaza and the West Bank, Hezbollah in Lebanon to Israel’s north, Syria sharing a border with Israel, Iran’s allies in Iraq, the Houthis in Lebanon and of course Iran itself are all placed to threaten Israel and thus afford Iran leverage against the Jewish state.

 The October 7th assault seems to have profoundly altered Israel’s calculations regarding this encirclement in that it seems to have decided it can no longer be tolerated.
 The booby trapped devices are therefore a part of Israel’s attempts to degrade the capabilities of Iran’s proxies, a smaller part of the same strategy being employed against the Houthis (whose critical port of Hodeidah was recently devastated in an Israeli retaliation) and which seems to be the underlying reasoning behind the razing of Gaza and the deaths of at least 40,000 Palestinians in an attempt to dismantle Hamas.